 This one is a no-brainer.
 Conduct frequent site scans and eradicate them before they take hold.
 Plugins/ services like Sucuri, Wordfence, etc. Previously mentioned Acunetix Secure WordPress is another good one.
 Exploit Scanner will check your site inside out for malicious code too.

-The Essential Checklist to full WordPress Security - YouTube version
+The Essential Checklist to full website Security - YouTube version

 Thanks to Webucator, a provider of WordPress training, we've got this checklist created as a video.